ci7adel/rbt-money-transfer/README.md

 As the requirement "3.
 Assume the API is invoked by multiple systems and services on behalf of end users" states, the API is particularly focused on the "transfer" method, allowing **concurrent calls** from different requests "locking" pairs of accounts every time a request is being processed to not create inconsistent states and loss of funds.
 This is done locking the accounts always in the same order to avoid "deadlocks".
+Two request involving 2 pairs of different accounts can be processed in parallel.

 ## Data Model